Uzezi’s Tarot

 “Or,” Audrey pointed out, “you two are lucky to have found each other, again.”

-Audrey flipped a card over.
+Audrey flipped another card over.

 “Ah, it is you Audrey!”
 Uzezi exclaimed, “the Princess of Swords!”